Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Most homes are completed in a single day.
 A typical 10-15 window film install runs 6-8 hours with a two-technician crew.
 Door fortification adds 60-90 minutes per door.
 No drywall work, no painting, no door replacement — most customers are back in the house by dinner.

 Both are compatible.
-We assess each opening on site and spec the right film grade per pane.
-Some openings benefit from 14-mil interior security film; others from 8-mil interior or 7-mil exterior.
-The right answer depends on the glass type, the opening size, and the vulnerability profile.
+We assess each window and door on site and specify the right film grade per pane.
+Some applications call for 14 mil interior security film; others for 8 mil interior or exterior security film.
+The right answer depends on the glass type, size, and vulnerability profile.

 Free Assessment · Markham